w3c-fedid/FedCM/HOWTO.md

 These are described in more detail in the sections below.

 ### Permission persistence
 In the flows where permission prompts are shown and the user accepts them, their acceptance is stored in the Chrome user profile as a website setting.
-The permission prompt will not subsequently be shown for the same RP and IDP pair.
+The permission prompt will **not** subsequently be shown for the same RP and IDP pair.
 There are two distinct permissions, corresponding to the two prompts shown during the above flows.

 At the moment the only way to reset these permissions is to clear browsing data on the profile.
 Testing can be done in Guest mode or with single-use profiles if permission persistence is not desired.

 ## Automatic permission prompts
 When WebID is enabled and a user attempts a federated sign-in using the OpenID Connect protocol over a top-level cross-origin navigation, the navigation request can be blocked by WebID and a permission prompt shown to the user.
 The same happens with a different prompt when an OIDC response is returned to the relying party.
-There is a rough heuristic to identify these navigations (at present we test for the presence of `client_id`, `scope` and `redirect_uri` query parameters), so it is possible some requests might be missed.
+There is [a rough heuristic](README.md#the-permission-oriented-api) to identify these navigations, so it is possible some requests might be missed.

 This is intended to illustrate a simple backward-compatible relaxation of web privacy restrictions for identity flows.
 It has some known limitations, such as behaving poorly in the presence of redirects on the request to the IDP.